Food Link Volunteer Onboarding

 • Van Driver: Drive the Food Link vans to various destinations including Grocery shifts, Pickup/Delivery shifts, and bulk-pickups – large size pickups from wholesale partners.

-• Hub Shifts: Assist with daily operating tasks including sorting produce and nonperishable food, loading/unloading vehicles at the dock, repacking food and bagging bread, composting, clean-up tasks, and other tasks that arise.
+• Ops Shifts: Assist with daily operating tasks including sorting produce and nonperishable food, loading/unloading vehicles at the dock, repacking food and bagging bread, composting, clean-up tasks, and other needs that arise.

-• Volunteers at the Hub ensure that recipient agencies receive high quality food.
+• Volunteers at the Arlington Hub and at Noho in Roxbury ensure that recipient agencies receive high quality food.
 They also help with the customization of deliveries by packing and allocating boxes of food according to the preferences of different agencies, helping to promote choice.

 A graphic about grocery store shifts at Food Link.